erichsu7/Treyo/README.md

 ### Back-end

-The Rails back-end handles user authentication and the CRUD process for boards, lists, and cards through a RESTful API.
+A RESTful Rails API handles user authentication and the CRUD process for boards, lists, and cards.

 ### Front-end